 The mastermind of the fraud, Ringle cops a plea to save his own hide and shifts the blame to Kip who’s charged with multiple federal crimes.
 Dr. Melissa Gold, a famed neurologist and Lassiter’s fiancée, supervises experimental treatments intended to keep the ailing lawyer strong enough for a grueling trial.
 As a fiery showdown looms with Ringle, Lassiter risks everything – including his own life – to keep his nephew out of prison.

-A Kindle Unlimited title, “Cheater’s Game” is a Spring 2020 release.
-Pre-order HERE.
+A Kindle Unlimited title, “Cheater’s Game” may be ordered HERE.

 With the recklessness of a 20-year-old who had not yet been scorched by life’s wildfires, Kip Lassiter floored the Tesla X, which whooshed along the narrow road, splashing through potholes barely two feet from a murky Everglades canal.